kulthoom12/best-photographer/README.md

 - As a new user I would like to contact the photographer through the website to ask questions.
 - As a new user I would like to see examples of the photographer’s work so I know what to expect through images.
 - As a new user I would like to book a photography session online without any hassle.
--As a new user I would like to learn about different photography packages so I can choose the best one for me.
+- As a new user I would like to learn about different photography packages so I can choose the best one for me.
 - As a new user I want to find social media links so I can follow the photographer’s latest updates.

 ### Existing Users